 Current Topics

-Below, you will find current topics that can be worked in the context of a seminar, a Bachelor’s or a Master’s Thesis.
+Below, you will find current topics that can be worked in the context of a Seminar Software Engineering, a Bachelor’s or a Master’s Thesis.
 The context indicates the scope of the work, and the keywords give you further information about the topic and its domain.

 Mind that there are multiple pages, you can navigate them using the buttons on the bottom.